jangminhyuk/jangminhyuk.github.io/_posts/2023-12-26-DOB-simulation_4cart.md

 <img src='/images/Blog_img/DOB_post/DOB_2cart_4cart_m4_5_tau_0.025.jpg' width='500' height='300' />
 <img src='/images/Blog_img/DOB_post/DOB_2cart_4cart_m4_5_tau_0.01.jpg' width='500' height='300' />

 The red line illustrates the output y(position of the second cart) in the ideal scenario when the controller is applied to the nominal system(2-cart).
 The blue line represents the output y of the true 4-cart system.
 Notably, the output y is effectively stabilized at the desired position y = 1m.
 Additionally, you can observe that the blue line is getting closer to the red line with a smaller $\tau=0.01$.
 It is well-known established fact that the performance of the DOB improves as we decrease $\tau$.
-However, is is crucial to be careful for choosing excessively small $\tau$ since this can ampligy the impact of unmodeled fast-dynamics.
-In real-world implementations, determining proper $\tau$ and Q-filter coefficientsrequires a careful process of trial and error.
+However, you need to be careful for choosing excessively small $\tau$ since this can amplify the impact of unmodeled fast-dynamics.
+In real-world implementations, determining proper $\tau$ and Q-filter coefficients requires a careful process of trial and error.

 ## Conclusion

 Throughout this post, I've showcased simulation results demonstrating the effectiveness of using DOB to control a 4-cart system with a nominal 2-cart model.
-The surprising outcome is the stabilization of a system contaminated by parametric uncertainties, unmodeled dynamics, and external disturbances.
-Imagine you are trying to stabilize a mass-spring cart being unaware of an extra cart attached with unknown parameters and external disturbances.
-It would be extremely challenging, wouldn't it?
+The surprising outcome is the stabilization of a system contaminated by parametric uncertainties, unmodeled dynamics, and external disturbances. **Imagine you are trying to stabilize a mass-spring cart being unaware of an extra cart attached with unknown parameters and external disturbances.
+It would be extremely challenging, wouldn't it?**

 I hope this magic-like-example has captured your interest.
 In the next post, I'll dive into more complicated simulation involving quadrotor-delivery dynamics with MPC.
 Stay tuned for the upcoming post!